amirsanni/vue-pagination-demo/README.md

 # vue-pagination-demo
-A simple demo of client-side pagination with VueJS
+A simple demo of client-side pagination with VueJS.
+The demo can be seen [here](https://1410inc.xyz/demos/vue-pagination/).